stewartad/singolang/README.md

 * Pulling images from Dockerhub or Singularity Hub
 * Starting and Stopping instances of built images
 * Executing commands in running instances
+* Copying files inside a running instance to the host system

 ## Usage